Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 "The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment."

-This warning occurs because of the format of comments in the html codein index.html.
+This warning occurs because of the format of comments in the html5 code in index.html.
 Comments are designed in this way to both separate blocks of code for easier reading and to explain what each block of code does.
 As the document will not be mapped to XML 1.0 - this warning is not a major issue here.